You can start Jaikoz by selecting if from the Application folder. If you wish you can add Jaikoz to the Dock and start it from there

 Warning this section is for experienced users of Java only

-By default Jaikoz allows upto 300MB to be used for storing the information about your loaded files, this is additional to about 100MB that is required to run Jaikoz.
-If you are attempting to load many audio files (more than 10,000) you may get a warning that memory is low, if your computer has sufficient memory you can increase the maximum value of memory than can be used you will be able to load larger amount of files if you require it.
-You should not set the memory to the actual amount that your system has because your computer requires some memory to run the operating system and other programs, additionally trying to load too many files may place too high a CPU load on your computer and could severely effect performance.
-If your computer only has 512MB of memory or less you should reduce the value as appropriate.
+By default Jaikoz allocates a proportion of your physical memory to Jaikoz.
+If you are attempting to load a large number of songs you may get a warning that memory is low, you may wish toincrease the maximum value of memory than can be used you will be able to load larger amount of files if you require it.
+You should not set the memory to the actual amount that your system has because your computer requires some memory to run the operating system and other programs, additionally trying to load too many files may place too high a CPU load on your computer and could severely affect performance.

 Jaikoz is usually run using Jaikoz.app from the Finder, but you can also run it using jaikoz.sh using the Terminal, memory is adjusted differently depending on which file you use.

-If you are running Jaikoz you need to modify the value of -Xms within the Info.plist
+If you are running Jaikoz you need to modify the value of -Xmx within the Info.plist

 Go to where you installed Jaikoz